 Up Your Car Camping Game with These 12 Clever Gadgets

-Between last year and this spring, we’ve spent a lot of time using our Toyota 4Runner as a base of operations for car camping.
+In the last two years, we’ve spent a lot of time using our Toyota 4Runner as a base of operations for car camping.
 We’ve learned a lot about what works, what doesn’t, and what makes our lives a whole lot easier on the road.

 From better campsite cooking to clever car maintenance to smartphone-free communication in the backcountry, here are our favorite gadgets to seriously up your car camping game.